ntustison/Histograms/Text/discussion.md

 linear reconstruction, then one should move beyond these shitty algorithms

+not take advanta.
+For example, spirometry measures alone can be used to achieve highly accurate predictions using machine learning techniques [@Badnjevic:2018aa].

 In addition to the fundamental issues of precision and bias, we also point out that generally good modelling practice is to incorporate as much prior information as possible.
 Histogram-only algorithms throw out a